 The symptoms of a soft tissue injury usually include pain, swelling, bruising and tenderness.
 Symptoms can range from being fairly mild to extremely painful.
 In most cases they will gradually worsen over time, but they can also come on suddenly and severely as the result of an accident.
 In either instance you should always seek advice from your GP or local accident and emergency department.

 In most cases soft tissue injuries will respond well to RICE: rest, ice, compression and elevation.
-Depending on the severity of your injury you may need keep the joint still and wear a support.
+Depending on the severity of your injury you may need to keep the joint still and wear a support.
 Your GP might also recommend a course of physiotherapy to strengthen your injured joint and avoid future damage.

 If these treatments fail to improve your injury, your GP may consider referring you to an orthopaedic surgeon, such as Mr Nirav Shah, for a consultation.
 Orthopaedic surgery is an effective form of treatment for more complex soft tissue injuries, and while a GP referral is helpful you can contact us directly to book your initial consultation.